 - Coed, by wing or floor

-- Theme areas: First Year Experience, Honors College, International Students, Center for Service Learning and Leadership
+- Theme areas: Freshman Year Experience, Honors College, International, Healthy Living, Service Learning and Leadership.

 Civic & Community Engagement & Research Project (CCERP)